hfyee/demo/README.md

 # Loan Risk Assessment Assistant
-A repository to demo AI agentic workflow.
+A repository to demo an AI agentic workflow built on Flowise.
-Part of NYP SD AAI coursework (ITI122).
 Version v0